 Assessment questions for cities include: What drains into the water body from inside the city (for example, a wastewater treatment plant) and from outside the city and to where does the water flow outside the city?
 What are all the water body uses and is there public access?
 What land uses are in the contributing watershed and has drinking water / wellhead protection planning been done?
 Is the water on the MPCA's Impaired Waters list?
 What is the DNR shoreland classification?
 Is there an annual water festival?

-A high-level elected city official or city staff person participates in at least 1 community event that includes a variety of stakeholders (farmers, other business people, environmentalists, recreation users, and other government staff such as watershed staff, one of whom has scientific expertise).
-The conversation should be outside of/more expansive than the TMDL process and include more than just impaired waters.
-Report an adopted wellhead protection plan under action 6.3
+A high-level elected city official or city staff person participates in at least 1 community event that includes a variety of stakeholders who provide broad community representation socially, culturally and economically (farmers, other business people, environmentalists, recreation users, and other government staff such as watershed staff, one of whom has scientific expertise).
+The conversation should be outside of/more expansive than the TMDL process and include more than just impaired waters such as participation in One Watershed One Plan effort, wellhead protection plan, shoreland planning, or other effort for protecting local water quality.

 The city cosponsors at least 4 water quality conversations that explicitly focus on significant water quality improvement; report on/conduct a watershed assessment; report on a collaborative project, such as with a Ditch Authority, that improves lake/water quality.

 The conversations are intentionally facilitated/mediated to influence changes in public/private actions that are likely to improve local water quality, quantity and surface-groundwater interactions; residents work with city to determine specific projects within a city-established Storm Sewer Improvement Taxing District; city signs-onto an existing watershed plan or develops its own.

 Who's doing it